plurid/plurid/docs/CONTROL_SURFACE.md

     perspective: 1600,              // the CSS lens (px); the camera reads it
     navigation: {
         pitchLimit: 89,             // the orbit never flips past vertical
+        rollLimit: undefined,       // how far the horizon may tilt; unset = free, 0 = never
         zoomMin: 0.1, zoomMax: 4,   // scale range
         dollyLimitFraction: 0.6,    // the pivot stops this fraction of `perspective` from the eye
         orbitPivot: 'cursor',       // 'cursor' | 'selection' | 'view' — what an orbit rotates about